Material Insights

 Understanding 3D Printing Filament

 Before diving into the specifics of ABS and PLA, it's essential to understand the fundamental role of 3D printing filament.
 3D printers don't just emit models right there on the spot; some material must be used to make a model colorful, strong, heavy, or whatever else you may need it for.
-This material is called the filament, and it is the ingredient used in your gourmet 3D-printed sandwich.
+This material is called the filament, and it is the ingredient used in your gourmet 3D-printed sandwich - 3D printing filament properties are fundamental when considering the application of your print.
 Its formal definition is a slender threadlike object or fiber from animal or plant-like structures.
 However, in 3D printing, it relates to the cable-like material that gets placed in a coil (or spool) onto a 3D printer.
-You can buy filament from stores, online or even create your own with a Filament Extruder.
+You can buy filament from stores, online, or even create your own with a Filament Extruder.

 The Battle of the Titans: ABS vs PLA